How to check your car insurance claim history

 What different types of claims are there?

-There are two main types of car insurance claims: ‘fault’ and ‘non-fault’.
+There are two main types of car insurance claims: ‘at-fault’ and ‘non-fault’.

-- Non-fault – if the other driver is responsible for the accident and their insurance provider pays out, this is known as a ‘non-fault’ claim.
-However, even if you have a ‘non-fault’ claim, your premiums might increase.
+If the other driver is responsible for the accident and their insurance provider pays out, this is known as a non-fault claim.
+However, even if you have a non-fault claim, your premiums might increase.

 How does a car insurance claim affect my insurance premium?

 When you buy a new policy, you’ll have to provide details of any previous claims.
-Any claim is likely to increase your car insurance premium.
-You may also lose some, if not all, of your valuable no-claims discount (NCD).
+Any claim is likely to increase your car insurance premium, even if you weren’t at fault.

 Will an insurance provider find out about my claims history?